Oxcarbazepine for preventing seizures

 Other side-effects you need to know about

-Oxcarbazepine usually causes only mild side-effects, which should get better as your child’s body gets used to the medicine.
-If they are still a problem after 2 weeks, or you are worried, contact your doctor, but continue to give oxcarbazepine.
+Your child may get some of the following side-effects when they first start taking Oxcarbazepine.
+They are usually mild and should wear off after a few days as your child’s body gets used to the medicine.
+If the side effects are still a problem after 2 weeks or you are worried, contact your doctor but continue to give Oxcarbazepine.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal and complementary medicines.

 - Pregnancy presents a risk to both the mother with epilepsy and her unborn baby.
 If your daughter has sex, it is essential that she uses adequate contraception to prevent an unplanned pregnancy.